wifisensing/PicoScenes-github-pages/pages/appnotes/connect-usrp.md

   <p style="font-style: italic; margin-top: 10px;">QNAP QNA-T310G1S adapter for Thunderbolt 3+ laptops</p>
 </div>

-{% include warning.html content="We have tested that you CANNOT achieve dual-10GbE streaming by just using two seperate adapters." %}
+{% include warning.html content="We have tested that you CANNOT achieve dual-10GbE streaming by just using two such adapters." %}

 #### For Laptop **with** Thunderbolt 3+ Port - Dual 10GbE